computermouth/qemu-static-conf/README.md

 `systemctl status systemd-binfmt`

-If you see output like the following:
+If you see output like the following [note the `start condition failed` part]:

 ```
 computermouth@debian:~$ systemctl status systemd-binfmt